19 Best Egg Laying Chicken Breeds: With Name and Pictures

 They start laying eggs at around 5–6 months old and can produce up to 200–250 eggs annually.
 Their eggs are large and brown, weighing around 55–60 grams.

-Delawares have a moderate tendency to become broody and are known for their friendly, curious, and docile temperament.
+Delawares occasionally become broody and exhibit a friendly, curious, and gentle temperament.
 The hen weighs 6 lbs, while the rooster is 8 lbs.

-They range freely, and they can stay comfortably in a small space.
-The Delaware chickens live around 5–6 years on average.
+They range freely, and they can also stay comfortably in a small space.
+Moreover, Delaware chickens live around 5–6 years on average.

 13. Marans Chicken